me-nikhilbansal/Loan-Data/README.md

 # Loan-Data
-Data Cleaning and preprocessing of the Loan Data
+Data Cleaning and preprocessing of the Loan Data using NumPy in Python